 We embrace teamwork, professionalism, and flexibility in our organization, all with the goal of helping more animals in our community.
 We are proud to be the first San Jose based network partner of Best Friends Animal Society.

 SVPP is a rescue partner with the San Jose Animal Care Center (SJACC), Silicon Valley’s largest municipal animal shelter.
-SVPP rescues, rehabilitates and rehomes both cats and dogs of all breeds, as well as senior and special-needs pets, that are at risk of euthanasia.
+In 2020, we expanded our rescue efforts to include animals from nearby Tricity Animal Shelter in Fremont, and in 2021 have become a rescue partner with County of Santa Clara Animal Services.
+SVPP rescues rehabilitates, and rehomes both cats and dogs of all breeds, as well as senior and special-needs pets, that are at risk of euthanasia.
 These animals may need medical or behavioral care.
-We value our partnership status with the San Jose Animal Care Center and work closely with them on special-needs cases.
+We value our partnership status with our local animal shelters and work closely with them on special-needs cases.

-While a significant portion of our time and resources goes to assessing, rehabilitating and rehoming these at-risk animals, we are also focused on bringing awareness to the plight of homeless animals in Silicon Valley through local outreach events.
-One day soon we hope to have a space that will serve as a community gathering place for like-minded people to meet our adoptable animals, learn more about our mission, and unite in a desire to assist our local shelter in achieving no-kill status.
+While a significant portion of our time and resources goes to assessing, rehabilitating, and rehoming these at-risk animals, we are also focused on bringing awareness to the plight of homeless animals in Silicon Valley through local outreach events.
+One day soon we hope to have a permanent facility that will serve as a community gathering place for like-minded people to meet our adoptable animals, learn more about our mission, and unite in a desire to assist our local animal shelters in achieving and maintaining no-kill status.